-2. Discuss facts, ideas and needs to reach the best possible outcome.
+2. Discussing facts, ideas and needs to reach the best possible outcome.
 Eye to eye.

-The first option, if you have to do it, you need to consider three things if the organization enforces it on you.
+For the first option you need to consider three things if the organization enforces it on you.
 The positive one - what am I missing?
-Maybe there is a piece of information I don't have access to and asking for permission is an organizational-enforced gate to create an opportunity to learn more- this might be the case especially if you are new to an organization or to a project.
-The other two are not so flattering; it might be a sign of personal weakness / lack of self confidence (I need permission from a higher moral authority to proceed the way I want) or a sign of a dysfunctional relationship / organization — political, hierarchical and dependent.
+Maybe there is a piece of information I don't have access to and asking for permission is a gate aimed at creating an opportunity to learn more (or risk management).
+This might be the case especially if you are new to the organization or to a project.
+The other two are not so flattering; it might be a either sign of personal weakness / lack of self confidence (you need permission from a higher moral authority to proceed the way you think it is the best) or a sign of a dysfunctional relationship / organization — political, hierarchical and dependent.
 Nevertheless, having to ask for permission needs an explanation and an open dialogue.
 There might be very good reasons behind.

 The second option may add significant costs and overhead (think thread contention in software engineering) but opens the doors for better decisions (albeit slower) and, in many cases, a more rewarding job experience and better team bonding.
 People learn to trust each other in the process of passionate exchange of ideas.
 They start trusting their ability to think and find rewarding the intense mental process of constructing a better solution together with colleague.